12-Volt-Bolt/Demo_Bot/README.md

 # Demo_Bot
-This is code for the 2018 demo bot
+2018 offseason Demo Bot code
 Please work in the test branch, not the master